sldgr/daqmx-python-UI-example/README.md

 ## Usage

-To run, simply use the following command in the top-level of the repository with the virtual environment env running:
+To run, simply use the following command in the top-level of the repository with the virtual environment (env) running:

    ```sh
    .\python daqmx_with_kivy.py
    ```

+From here, you can hit Start Acquisition immediately if you are using device name PXI1Slot2.
+If you are using a real device or a device, a device with different name in NI MAX, or simply want to change the settings feel free to do by hitting 'Enter' on your keyboard after you type in each field.
+If there is an issue, the error will be displayed in the error box in the bottom right-hand corner.

+After starting, a single channel, continuous analog input voltage task will begin.
+If using a simulated device with the default settings, this task will acquire a -5V to 5V sine wave with noise at 1000 Hz.
+The graph will update in real-time (up to 60 FPS) point-by-point.
+The UI will run in one process and the DAQmx acquisition will run in other process.
+The DAQmx task will read the number of samples requested (default 100) per read and will write the samples to a .csv file.

+To stop the task, simply hit 'Stop Acquisition' or close the window.
+A .csv file will eventually appear after being written and closed by the DAQmx process.

 <p align="right">(<a href="#top">back to top</a>)</p>